IPS-Eye-White

 Imagining A World Without Sin

-What would it be like to never have to worry about the safety of our children, and never have to lock the doors to our homes or worry about terrorists, or the unrestrained greed that marks most of the world's businesses.
+What would it be like to never have to worry about the safety of our children, never have to lock the doors to our homes worry about terrorists, or the unrestrained greed that marks most of the world's businesses.

 A Severe Warning - Hebrews 10:26-31